MicrosoftDocs/azure-docs/articles/machine-learning/how-to-use-openai-models-in-azure-ml.md

 :::image type="content" source="./media/how-to-use-openai-models-in-azure-ml/finetune-training-data-chat.png" lightbox="./media/how-to-use-openai-models-in-azure-ml/finetune-training-data-chat.png" alt-text="Screenshot showing the training data after the data is uploaded into Azure.":::

 * Validation data: Pass in the data you would like to use to validate your model.
-Selecting **Automatic split** reserves an automatic split of training data for validation.
-Alternatively, you can provide a different validation dataset.

 1. Select **Finish** in the finetune form to submit your finetuning job.
 Once the job completes, you can view evaluation metrics for the finetuned model.
 You can then deploy this finetuned model to an endpoint for inferencing.